RichardBock/RichardB/README.md

 - 👋Hi, I'm @RichardBock
 - 📚I'm a student at Walpole High School
 - 🔧I'm current in the steam academy
+- 👟I also play soccer for the Freshmen boys team
 - How to reach me at bockr27@wpsma.org

 ### Code.org GameLab